Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/create-a-mobile-property.md

 ## Set up your extensions

-1. In Experience Platform Launch. on the details page for your mobile property, click the **Extensions** tab.
+1. In Experience Platform Launch, on the details page for your mobile property, click the **Extensions** tab.

    The **Mobile Core** and **Profile** extensions are installed by default.